 Update Your Marketing

 When was the last time you updated your brochure?
 Or added new photos to your website?
 Sometimes when business is busy, marketing materials take a back seat to all the work you’re doing.
 And that’s okay!
 You have to prioritize your time; you can’t do everything at once.
-But now that your customers are almost exclusively shopping online, it’s time to give your marketing some TLC.
+It may be time to give your marketing some TLC.

 This includes print and digital materials—from your website to any social media platforms and downloadable or mailed content.
-No, this isn’t the time to do a complete overhaul on your venue’s brand.
-But do you have new photos from recent events?
-Maybe your hours are different because of the pandemic.
-Or perhaps you stopped mailing postcards—now might be the time to start that up again.
-Get your marketing team together and see what materials need to change, and then change them!
+Do you have new photos from recent events?
+Maybe you have new packages or offerings.
+Get your team together and see what materials need to change, and then change them!

 Host Virtual Tours